DKValidator/hmyrevoke/README.md

 ## `yarn`

-Run to download and import all project depemdencies.
+Run to download and import all project dependencies.

 ### `yarn start`